LeanDojo: Theorem Proving with Retrieval-Augmented Language Models: Experiments

 { \fbox{ \parbox{\dimexpr\textwidth-2\fboxsep}{ \textbf{Example Response 2:} \texttt{\#(exact integral\_pos\_of\_antimono\_increasing\_on cos.pow\_antimono\_ increasing\_on\_cos\_even\_nnreal, 0.99)\#, \#(apply integral\_pos\_of\_antimono\_ increasing\_on, 0.95)\#, \#(interval\_integrable\_integral\_pos, 0.90)\#, \#(exact integral\_pos\_pre, 0.85)\#, \#(interval\_integ\_timedout, 0.80)\#, \#(interval\_integrable\_pos, 0.75)\#, \#(exact integral\_pos\_of\_nonneg\_dint\_val, 0.70)\#, \#(exact interval\_integrable\_pos\_left, 0.65)\#, \#(exact interval\_ integrable\_pos\_right, 0.60)\#, \#(exact integral\_pos\_of\_nonneg\_f, 0.55)\#, \#(rw integral\_on\_interval, 0.50)\#, \#(rw interval\_integral\_pos\_ of\_supporting, 0.45)\#, \#(rw integral\_pos\_of\_interval\_integrable\_pos, 0.40)\#, \#(apply integral\_ pos\_of\_antimono\_increasing\_on\_cos\_even\_nnreal, 0.35)\#, \#(norm\_cast apply\_pos, 0.30)\#, \#(apply\_pos\_of\_nonneg\_pos, 0.25)\#, \#(rw interval\_integral\_pos\_of\_antimono, 0.20)\#, \#(use cos\_slow\_mono\_on\_pos, 0.15)\#, \#(apply cos\_slow\_mono\_on\_pos, 0.10)\#, \#(exact integral\_pos\_pre\_cos\_pow\_even, 0.09)\#, \#(norm\_cast apply\_nonneg\_pos, 0.08)\#, \#(rw integral\_pos\_of\_ monotone\_integrable, 0.07)\#, \#(use cos\_pos\_constant\_sequence, 0.06)\#, \#(apply cos\_pos\_constant\_sequence, 0.05)\#, \#(use integral\_pos\_of\_ascending\_sequence, 0.04)\#, \#(apply integral\_pos\_of\_ascending\_sequence, 0.03)\#, \#(interval\_integral\_pos\_of\_antimono\_increasing\_on\_pos, 0.02)\#, \#(norm\_cast apply\_pos\_of\_nonzero\_pos, 0.01)\#, \#(apply\_pos\_of\_nonzero\_pos, 0.005)\#, \#(rw integral\_pos\_of\_nonneg\_f\_monotone, 0.001)\#} } } }

 Data contamination is possible.
-Our GPT-4 experiments were performed between May 4 and May 9, 2023.
-Many theorems and proofs in the dataset have been publicly available on GitHub before GPT-4's data cutoff date (September 2021).
+Our GPT-4 experiments were performed in 2023, but many theorems and proofs in the dataset have been publicly available on GitHub before GPT-4's data cutoff date (September 2021).